bealearts/serverless-mongodb-local/README.md

 Make sure that serverless-mongodb-local is above serverless-offline so it will be loaded earlier.

-Now your local MongoDB database will be automatically started before running serverless-offline.
+Now your local MongoDB database will be automatically started before running serverless-offline, when using the command `sls offline start`.

 # Credit